Hey all. I’m Nike from [DnT] and this is my guide for the updated warrior build for dungeons and fractals.

 For times where there is no dungeon potion worth bringing, you can use Skale Venom.
 Weakness is especially powerful in Fractals, as I talked about before, and Skale Venom is unquestionably the go-to potion of choice for Fractals of the Mists.

-For the Greatsword, do not forget to use Rush when available as it hits nearly as hard as Eviscerate and is a dps increase.
+For the Greatsword in the Solo Warrior build, do not forget to use Rush when available as it hits nearly as hard as Eviscerate and is a DPS increase.
 Use your WWA when the enemy is up against a wall or corner, or if he has a large hit box and you will be able to hit multiple times.
 A WWA on a boss against a wall or with a large hit box is the same damage as a Thief’s Backstab or an Eviscerate, and no one underestimates how hard those hit.
+Additionally, when not against a wall, Blade Trail is a DPS increase as it hits for twice the damage of an Auto attack in the same time period.

-For the times (or PUGs) where you need to range, Longbow is the preferred weapon over Rifle as it has comparable DPS auto attack and superior utility in regards to a fire field and an immobilize, each of which are to the advantage of a creative player.
+For the times (or PUGs) where you need to range, Longbow is the preferred weapon over Rifle as it has comparable DPS auto attack and superior utility in regards to a fire field, a blast finisher and an immobilize, each of which are to the advantage of a creative player.

 Thanks for reading.